smf-steve/mips_subroutine/mips_subroutine.md

       -R type: specifies the return type from the subroutine.
 The return value of the subroutine is emitted to stdout after the user output.
 The return types include:
-           - none:    no return value is emitted
+           - null:    no return value is emitted
            - integer: an integer value (the value of $v0)
            - long:    a long integer value of (the value of $v1/$v0)
            - string:  a "string"